SavaMinic/SavaMinic.github.io/_pages/free2play.md

 <style>
 hr { background-color: #333;}
 .important { font-weight: bold; }
-img.b-lazy { margin: auto; display: block; }
+img.b-lazy , img.center { margin: auto; display: block; }
 </style>

 Today is April 28th, and this will be the place where I will blog my experience of releasing free2play mobile game in 1 week.
 <br />

-I want to go through whole process of it, from development to release and tweaking, and since I'm not an artist I will be using free graphic assets.<br />
+I want to go through whole process of it, from development to release and tweaking, and since I'm not an artist I will be using <a class="important" href="#authors">free graphic assets</a>., authors atributed at the end of this page<br />
-<a href='https://www.freepik.com/free-vector/flat-animal-heads-set_715458.htm'>Icons by Freepik</a>

 <br />

 <hr />